hamchapman/googletest-json-asan-issue/README.md

 3. Comment out the line in the tests that tries to get the json value as a vector of `int`s.

+You can see in [`Footest.cpp`](https://github.com/hamchapman/googletest-json-asan-issue/blob/master/test/FooTest.cpp) that using nlohmann/json with a vector of `double`s is fine.
+It's only when a vector of `int`s are used that the heap buffer overflow occurs.

 ## Related issues?

 The only thing I could find that seems at all similar is this issue: https://github.com/google/googletest/issues/487